AdobeDocs/aem-forms-automated-conversion-service.en/help/introduction-to-automated-form-conversion-service.md

 Need better title.
 Also, use sentence case.
 -->

 Automated Forms Conversion service runs on Adobe Cloud.
-You connect your AEM instance to the service, upload print forms to your AEM instance, and start the conversion.
+You connect your AEM instance to the service, upload forms to your AEM instance, and start the conversion.
 The complete conversion process is as listed below:

 <!--
 Comment Type: annotation